Kristin Kuhns Alexandre: Biography

-Kristin Alexandre was born and raised in Dayton, Ohio, where her family has an extended history.
-Alexandre later left Dayton to attend and graduate from Sweet Briar College.
+Kristin Colgan Kuhns was born and raised in Dayton, Ohio, where her family has an extended history.
+She later left Dayton to attend and graduate from Sweet Briar College.
 Her graphic novel series, Nuncio and the Gypsy Girl, features Neci Stans, a Dayton gypsy princess whose love for Ezra Crawford, a Dayton aviator and composer, exposes her to danger.

-From 1968-1978, Kristin was married to William Norris Hubbard.
+From 1968 to 1978, she was married to William Norris Hubbard.
 Alexandre and her husband were among the group of organizers that headed up the New York City activities for the first Earth Day on April 22, 1970.
-She was the speaker Coordinator for the NYC event.
+She was the speaker coordinator for the NYC event.